Read the story of how a disused WW2 airfield became a thriving residential community.

 In September of 2000 URC minister Anthony Howells and his young family came and joined our fellowship.
 Over the next 10 years, his vision and enthusiasm lead us further along the path that God had prepared us for.
 Sadly the time came for Anthony and his rather older family to move on to pastures new.

 We have been very fortunate and the Lord our God has smiled on our little part of England and we had only a period of 17 months of interregnum.
-In January 2012 our new Anglican Vicar, Julia Taylor arrived, and as we continue to get to know each other, we are together exploring where God may lead us in this new chapter.
+In January 2012 our current Anglican Vicar, Julia Taylor arrived.
+Julia married Revd Paul Cody in August 2012.

 There is a delight in the surprise of coming to church not quite knowing whether or not the worship will be Anglican or Free Church in style, although everyone knows when the service will include the sacrament.
 It may well be that those whose dependence upon their traditional form of worship does not allow them to depart from it, go to churches of their own tradition outside of the village of Perton.